Contemporary Issues in Philosophy of Religion (Spring 2020)

-In the Spring of 2020, Brian Leftow and Dean Zimmerman will be co-teaching a course on contemporary issues in the philosophy of religion.
-The seminar will begin with discussion of the promises of, and problems for, Perfect Being Theology; and then turn to some related matters, such as divine eternity and immutability.
-As part of the seminar, Edwin Bryant will discuss the role the concept of a perfect being has played in some Hindu theology.
+The seminar began with discussion of the promises of, and problems for, Perfect Being Theology; and then turned to some related matters, such as divine eternity and immutability.
+As part of the seminar, Edwin Bryant was also invited to discuss the role the concept of a perfect being has played in some Hindu theology.

 The graduate course was taught by Dean Zimmerman (Rutgers) and Howard Robinson (University Professor at Central European University, and Senior Fellow at Rutgers Center for the Philosophy of Religion).

 Zimmerman concentrated on the relation between perception and God.
 Robinson’s emphasis was on the Intellect and God.

 Zimmerman surveyed early 20th Century theories of consciousness and perception, beginning with William James (“radical empiricism”), Bertrand Russell (“neutral monism”), and the views of some of their contemporaries (naïve realists and critical realists — including G. F. Stout, an important but largely forgotten psychologist and philosopher).
 Late 20th century theories of perception were then discussed (e.g. Chisholm, Goldman, Dretske), which led up to William Alston’s work on perception generally, and the perception of God in particular (in his book, Perceiving God).
 Recent work on perception (by Howard Robinson, Matt McGrath, Susanna Schellenberg, and others) was then studied for its relevance to Alston’s project.
 Alston relies on William James’s Varieties of Religious Experience, which was read alongside more recent psychological studies of religious experience.